-It would also be called a small $a$-expansion truncated at the third order.
-The second series in Equivalence\ (\ref{two}) is referred to as being exponentially subdominant because the factor of $\exp(-\sqrt{2z})$ vanishes as $a \to 0$.
-These terms are the ones that are said to lie beyond all orders of the first or dominant asymptotic series \cite{seg91}.
-Nevertheless, all these terms are required if one wishes to obtain exact values of $S_3(a)$ from Equivalence (\ref{two}).
+Such an expansion is referred to as a small $a$-expansion truncated at the third order, although exactly how small $a$ has to be for the expansion to be valid is unclear.
+The second series in Equivalence\ (\ref{two}) is regarded as being exponentially subdominant to the first series because the factor of $\exp(-\sqrt{2z})$ vanishes as $a \to 0$.
+These terms are said to lie beyond all orders of the first or dominant asymptotic series \cite{seg91}.
+However, they are required if one wishes to obtain the exact values of $S_3(a)$ from Equivalence (\ref{two}).

 Both series in Equivalence\ (\ref{two}) diverge when $\pi/2 <|{\rm arg}\, z|< \pi$, but not in the positive half of the complex plane.
 Despite the fact that they are conditionally convergent there, the coefficients diverge rapidly for values of $a$ greater than unity, which makes the standard asymptotic form given by Approximation (\ref{three}) an inaccurate approximation when it is truncated.
-Moreover, even though both asymptotic series do not possess an infinity in their remainder, they can still undergo regularisation except that now there is no need to remove an infinity.
+Moreover, even though both asymptotic series do not possess an infinity in their remainder, they can still undergo regularization except that now there is no need to remove an infinity.
 Initially, our investigation concentrated on the Borel summation of both series, but it was found that the forms obtained via this method were not amenable to fast computation.
-So, we devised an alternative method of regularisation, which cast the remainders of both series in the form of MB integrals.
+So, we devised an alternative method of regularization, which cast the remainders of both series in the form of MB integrals.
 This enabled us to exploit the rapid exponential decay of the gamma function in the integrands along the imaginary axis.
 Consequently, we were able to obtain exact values of both series for values of $a$ ranging from 0.01 to 10 to incredible accuracy, in some cases as high as 65 figures.
-All the results from the MB-regularisation of Equivalence (\ref{two}) were eventually presented in Secs.\ 7 and 8 of Ref.\ \cite{kow95} together with a comparison of the first step in hyperasymptotics as described in Refs.\ \cite{ber91}-\cite{ber91a}.
+All the results from the MB-regularization of Equivalence (\ref{two}) were eventually presented in Secs.\ 7 and 8 of Ref.\ \cite{kow95} together with a comparison of the first step of the hyperasymptotic approach presented in Refs.\ \cite{ber91} and \cite{ber91a}.
 The latter approach was found to be far more inferior, especially for the larger values of $a$.
-Despite this remarkable achievement in that for first time ever the exact values of a function had been obtained from its complete asymptotic expansion, the study has either gone largely unnoticed or even worse, been badly misunderstood.
+Despite this remarkable achievement in that for the first time ever the exact values of a function had been obtained from its complete asymptotic expansion, the study has either gone largely unnoticed or even worse, been badly misunderstood.